ppoojariconfluent/real-time-insurance/README.md

    terraform init
    ```

-3. Lets you preview the actions Terraform would take to modify your infrastructure or Check if there are any errors in the code.
+3. Preview the actions Terraform would take to modify your infrastructure or Check if there are any errors in the code.
    ```
    terraform plan
    ```